 One of the herbs included in Blissful Joy is Arjuna Myrobalans, known to strengthen the heart and emotions.
 Ashwagandha and Holy Basil assist the body's natural resistance to stressful situations.
 Ashwagandha is also effective in balancing Prana Vata and improving emotional stability.
-Finally, Ailanthus Excelsa and Arjuna Myrobalans help strengthen the body's natural rejuvenative mechanisms, hastening the replacement of dead or weak cells with fresh, vital ones.
+Arjuna Myrobalans also helps strengthen the body's natural rejuvenative mechanisms, hastening the replacement of dead or weak cells with fresh, vital ones.

 If in addition to fragile emotions you also feel overwhelmed or mentally fatigued, it's recommended that you also take Worry Free.

-Q: Arjuna Myrobalan is included in Blissful Joy--what are the special qualities of this herb?
+Q: Arjuna Myrobalans is included in Blissful Joy — what are the special qualities of this herb?